CLINDA-AAU/hemaClass/README.md

 hemaClass: Classification tool for haematological diseases
 ==========================================================

 The package **hemaClass** for the programming language R is a set of tools used for classification of hematological cancers using DNA microarrays.
-The package features one-by-one and reference based RMA normalisation, a proposed alternatives to regular cohort based RMA normalization.
-Additionally, it features oncogenomic classification and prediction of drug resistance of Diffuse Large B-Cell Lymphomas.
+The package features one-by-one and reference based RMA normalisation, a proposed alternatives to regular cohort based RMA normalization, and oncogenomic classification and prediction of drug resistance of Diffuse Large B-Cell Lymphomas (DLBCL) and Multiple Myeloma (MM).

-An easy-to-use **shiny** web application is incorporated into the package and available online at [hemaclass.org](http://hemaclass.org) or as a local instance via `runHemaClass()` in R.
+An easy-to-use **shiny** web application is incorporated into the package and available online at [hemaclass.org](http://hemaclass.org) or as a local instance via `runHemaClass()` in R. The **hemaClass** package can naturally also be used programatically as a regular R-package.
+Please do not hessitate to report bugs, suggestions, comments, and other issues for the **hemaClass** website or package [here](https://github.com/oncoclass/hemaclass/issues).

 The currently only featured platform is Affymetrix GeneChip HG-U133 Plus 2.0 (`"u133plus2"`) but more are planned.